 The Puerto Rican governor settled here, and Fortaleza is now the governor’s house.
 It is one of the oldest buildings in the western region.
 Over 150 governors of the state have lived in the fort since its construction.

-Therefore, the building has gone through many changes through this time, with a blend of historical and modern architecture.
+Therefore, the building has gone through many changes through this time.
+With a blend of historical and modern architecture.
 It also has a touch of 19th-century architecture which makes it a must-visit place.

 Museum of Puerto Rican Art (Museo de Arte de Puerto Rico)

-If you are interested in Caribbean Culture, then the Puerto Rican Art Museum is the best place as it gives you a chance to explore the culture, history, and background of the region.
+If you are interested in Caribbean Culture, then the Puerto Rican Art Museum.
+It is the best place as it gives you a chance to explore the culture, history, and background of the region.
 The museum was first opened to the public in 2000 despite its construction as early as the 1920s.
 The older portion of the museum has a valuable collection and is perhaps the first thing you will see when you enter the museum.

-The east wing of the museum is the newer portion and consists of a five-story building, a theatre that can accommodate up to 500 people in a single sitting, popular restaurants, and a sculpture garden that has one of the finest arts in the region.
+The east wing of the museum is the newer portion and consists of a five-story building.
+A theatre that can accommodate up to 500 people in a single sitting, popular restaurants, and a sculpture garden that has one of the finest arts in the region.

 You can also hold workshops and exhibitions in this building in a separate area to showcase the finest art pieces.